We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 You send a message about a product or service, it lands in an inbox — and if people are interested enough, they’ll buy.

-It’s important to note however that growing a mailing list and send e-newsletters is not simply a case of storing a bunch of email addresses in a spreadsheet and copying and pasting them into an Outlook message.
+However it’s important to note that growing your email list and sending e-newsletters is not simply a case of storing a bunch of email addresses in a spreadsheet and copying and pasting them into an Outlook message.

-Whatever service you choose, there are variety of steps you’ll need to take to build a mailing list that helps your business grow — you can read more about these in our guide to creating an effective e-newsletter and email marketing strategy.
+Whatever service you choose, there are variety of steps you’ll need to take to build a mailing list that helps your business grow — you can read more about these in our guide to creating an effective e-newsletter and email marketing strategy, or watch the video below for a ‘quick start’ guide on the topic.

-Once you’ve got your digital tools in place, it’s time to think about your team.
+Once you’ve got your digital tools sorted out, it’s time to think about your team.

 Depending on your finances, you may be in the fortunate position of being able to hire some people to work with you as you get your business off the ground.